-Basics.
 As it suggests, you should highlight the basic info about your car.
 Make, model, mileage, body style, and the trim and version of your model.
 In here, you could also include some information given on your vehicle history report (no title brands, not a salvaged car, first owner, etc.).

-Specifications and Description.
 This is where you sell.
 List down car specifics and the modifications you did on it, benefits and how much it costed you.
 Also add, that before selling, you had it inspected and had everything checked and maintained to make sure it's gonna be sailing smooth once it's out of your hands.
 Mention that you have the inspection report ready with the mechanic's number so they can verify.
 Tell them why you're selling your car.
 Also include the link to the vehicle history report or just say you can show it in-person or forward it via email.

-Inclusions.
-On this part, you will include transferable warranty information.
+In this part, you will include transferable warranty information.
 Mention that you have the paperwork (if you do), types of coverage and for how long.
 Other types of subscription that come along with the car should also be added here.

-Terms.
 Very important part.
 This is where you put your demands.
-On this part, mention your price again (whether you've posted your "ideal price" or your "asking price) and highlight key features your car has that will justify your pricing.
+In this part, mention your price again (whether you've posted your "ideal price" or your "asking price) and highlight key features your car has that will justify your pricing.
 Include "Price is firm but willing to listen to offers" (only applies if you've posted at your "ideal price").
 This depicts that you want your car to be bought at your price but any 'reasonable' offers may be entertained.
 After that, tell them your payment terms, methods you accept, etc.

 After that, you are ready to post your car.
-I suggest going to Craigslist for starters but other websites you can think of are fine.
+I suggest going to Craigslist for starters, but other websites you can think of are fine.